 If you want something quick, then stop by Castle Mountain Coffee.

-For an unforgettable sunset view hang out at Peak Patio and enjoy drinks with appetizers.
+For an unforgettable sunset view, hang out at Peak Patio and enjoy drinks with appetizers.
 This is one of the most popular places for sunset, and a delightful way to end your 2 days in Banff.

 Enjoy your last night in town, dining at the top of the Canadian Rockies.
 Soak it all in and start planning your return trip!

-Final Thoughts on A Weekend in Banff
+Final Thoughts on Spending 2 Days in Banff

 So, that was a lot of ground to cover for 2 days in Banff.
 But it’s totally doable!
 If nothing else, it gives you a taste of the amazing attractions in Banff National Park – and will whet your appetite for a return visit.